-- Medical condition – An inmate’s medical condition can support their early release if they suffer from a terminal illness or are suffering from a serious mental or physical health condition.
+- Medical condition – An inmate’s medical condition can support their early release if they suffer from a terminal illness or are suffering from a serious mental or physical health condition that makes them unable to care for themselves.
 Notably, the BOP defines “terminal illness” as an illness that carries a life expectancy of less than 18 months, while the Sentencing Commission does not require any particular life expectancy prognosis to be considered terminally ill.

 - The age of the defendant – The Sentencing Commission considers the age of the defendant an extraordinary and compelling reason for early release when the inmate is 65 years or older, is experiencing a “serious deterioration” in physical or mental health due to their age, and has served at least 10 years or 75% of their sentence, though having served that much time is not required.